-We could also state the result as an anti-equivalence of catgeories: we have a contravariant functor $C \mapsto k(C)$ from the category of complete nonsingular curves to the category of function fields of dimension 1, and the theorem says that this functor is an anti-equivalence of categories.
-This may be further combined with Proposition 5.20.
+We could also state the result as an anti-equivalence of catgeories: we have a contravariant functor $C \mapsto k(C)$ from the category of complete nonsingular curves with non-constant maps as morphisms, to the category of function fields of dimension 1, and the theorem says that this functor is an anti-equivalence of categories.
+This may be further combined with Proposition 5.22.